 One thing I suggest is also writing positive affirmations down regularly.
 The action of writing them out and visually staring at them helps a lot.
 I have a blog post with a printable of positive affirmations if you’d like to check it out!

-Listen To Self Development Videos & Podcasts
+Self Development Videos & Podcasts

-Part of my new morning routine is actually watching at least one positive video or listening to one self-development podcast with a cup of coffee before I get started with my day.
+Now, a part of my new morning routine is actually watching at least one positive video or listening to one self-development podcast with a cup of coffee before I get started with my day.
 It helps remind me where my focus needs to be & to reset any limiting beliefs that I woke up with.

 One of my favorite channels on YouTube right now is, Isabel Palacios.
-She has so many self love & manifestation videos that motivate me when I need it the most.
+She has so many self-love & manifestation videos that motivate me when I need it the most.